 Apart from that, the local tribes have lent a very unique culture to the region, with music and colorful dances being a part of their cultural festivals.
 Blend it with their savory preparations, and you’re all set for a delightful evening.

-There are many other places in Meghalaya worth visiting, like the Mawphlang sacred forest where you can’t take away even a stone as per the local customs, and the Nongkhnum river Island, the Siju Caves and the Elephant Falls and the list goes on.
+There are many other places in Meghalaya worth visiting, like the Mawphlang sacred forest where you can’t take away even a stone as per the local customs, and the Nongkhnum river Island, the Siju Caves and the Elephant Falls, and the list go on.
 Plan your Meghalaya tour today and discover this hidden gem before most other wanderers do!